 To achieve a minimalist decoration, the first step is to simplify while being effective.
 Instead of investing in large and bulky furniture, opt for elegant and functional pieces that match the overall aesthetic of your home.
 Mirrors can be used cleverly to create an illusion of more space in a room.
 Light colour schemes on walls can enhance the minimalist look and feel of the space.
 Full wall or floor-length mirrors can reflect more light, creating a brighter and more spacious atmosphere.
 Large wall art can also reduce clutter in a room while showing off your personality.
 Earthy and cream colour palettes can add an elegant touch to your rooms.

 Minimalism is a new trend gaining popularity in India, with only a few minimalist homes and bungalows in major cities.
-However, there are some great global examples of minimalist homes, such as the Slide House in Japan by LEVEL architects, a unique and antique house that creates lifetime memories.
+However, there are some great global examples of minimalist homes, such as the Slide House in Japan, a unique and antique house that creates lifetime memories.